ModelOriented/DrWhy/README.md

 Please, note that DrWhy is under rapid development and is still maturing.
 If you are looking for a stable solution, please use the mature [DALEX](https://github.com/pbiecek/DALEX/) package.

+## Visual Exploration, Explanation and Debugging

+The unified grammar beyond DrWhy.AI universe is described in the [Predictive Models: Visual Exploration, Explanation and Debugging](https://pbiecek.github.io/PM_VEE/) book.

 ## Lifecycle for Predictive Models

 *It takes a village to raise a <del>child</del> model*.